-The June 30, 2017 financial statements include certain prior period summarized comparative information in total but not by net asset class.
-In addition, only certain of the notes to the financial statements for the year ended June 30, 2016 are presented.
-As a result, the June 30, 2016 comparative information does not include sufficient detail to constitute a presentation in conformity with U.S. GAAP.
-Accordingly, such June 30, 2016 information should be read in conjunction with the School's financial statements for the year ended June 30, 2016, from which the summarized information was derived.
+The June 30, 2018 financial statements include certain prior period summarized comparative information.
+In addition, only certain of the notes to the financial statements for the year ended June 30, 2017 are presented.
+As a result, the June 30, 2017 comparative information does not include sufficient detail to constitute a presentation in conformity with U.S. GAAP.
+Accordingly, such June 30, 2017 information should be read in conjunction with the School's financial statements for the year ended June 30, 2017, from which the summarized information was derived.